-The biggest hurdle for most brands trying their hand at storytelling is that they’ve spent years shoving self-absorbed, deceptive ads and content down our throats.
+The biggest hurdle for many established brands trying their hand at storytelling is that they’ve spent years shoving self-absorbed, deceptive ads and content down our throats.

 Marketers and advertisers as a whole have made us numb to what they have to say.
 We just don’t trust them.

-Just like they’ve spent years creating an environment of distrust, it will take a lot of time and effort to first eliminate the distrust and then build a new, genuine sense of trust.
-Brands can’t simply flip a switch in people’s heads just because they finally got around to changing their approach.
+Just like they’ve spent years creating an environment of distrust, it will take a lot of time and effort to build a genuine sense of trust.
+A brand can’t simply flip a switch in people’s heads and hearts just because the brand finally got around to changing its approach.

-This can actually be a major advantage for small-to-midsize businesses that don’t have the big brand distrust stigma.
+This is a major advantage for small-to-midsize businesses that don’t have the big brand distrust stigma.
 Authentic, believable storytelling can help level the playing field.

 You won’t be able to compete with the ad budgets of major brands – not that you need to or should want to – but you can tell a more relatable, authentic story and make more personal connections.

 Remember, it’s not enough to be factually accurate.
 It’s not enough to tell the same story that people have heard a million times without making it your own.